NazimAshman/dsp/03-command_line.md

 What does `xargs` do?
 Give an example of how to use it.

 xargs converts input from standard input into arguments to a command.
-Common example is used in combination with the find command.
-Example: find /tmp -mtime +14 | xargs rm.
+Common example is used in combination with the find command.</br>Example: find /tmp -mtime +14 | xargs rm.
 This finds files that are older than 2 weeks and deletes them.